Installation¶

 FlyGym is automatically tested in the following setups:

-macOS: latest version of macOS (Apple silicon) and macOS 13 Ventura (pre Apple silicon), wih Python 3.12, without rendering.
+macOS: latest version of macOS (Apple silicon) and macOS 13 Ventura (pre Apple silicon), with Python 3.12, without rendering.
+We do not support the examples provided in the paper on macOS 13 Ventura.
+This is because Macs with Intel chips are not supported by the latest version of PyTorch.

 Windows: latest version of Windows, with Python 3.12, without rendering.